-The Current music app is one that allows you to earn cash while playing music.
+The Mode Earn app, formerly known as the Current music app, is one that allows you to earn cash while playing music.
 It’s said you can earn up to $600 per year.
 I know it sounds too good to be true, but you can be certain that, yes, you can earn money while listening to tunes, but the question is how much?

-In today’s app review, I wanted to talk in depth about the Current music app.
+In today’s app review, I wanted to talk in depth about the Mode Earn app.

 How much can you earn?